-Food and/or meals are only allowable when vendors are unavailable during the scheduled program.
-You may not use federal funds for meals/food/refreshments at receptions or "networking" events.
-If participants will receive complimentary meals or refreshments during meetings, conferences, training, or other events while on NEH-supported travel, you must reduce the per diem you charge to award accordingly.
+Food is only allowable when vendors are unavailable during the scheduled program.
+You may not use federal funds for meals or refreshments at receptions or networking events.
+If participants receive complimentary meals or refreshments during meetings, conferences, training, or other events while on NEH-supported travel, you must reduce the per diem you charge to the award.
 Per 2 CFR § 200.423, you may not use federal funds for alcoholic beverages.